 useAnimatedSensor

-hook, you can easily create cool interactive animations based on data from sensors in the device such as gyroscope, accelerometer etc.
+With the useAnimatedSensor hook, you can easily create cool interactive animations based on data from sensors in the device such as gyroscope, accelerometer etc.

 useAnimatedSensor(sensorType: [SensorType], config?: [UserConfig]) -> [AnimatedSensor]